Operation Aspides

-Operation Aspides, also known as EUNAVFOR Aspides, is an EU military operation in response to Houthi engagements with international shipping in the Red Sea.
-Named after the Greek word for shields (Ασπίδες), Operation Aspides—unlike the US-led Operation Prosperity Guardian—is a "purely defensive" mission to increase maritime surveillance in the region, provide escort to merchant vessels, and defend against strikes.
+Operation Aspides, also known as European Union Naval Force (EUNAVFOR) Aspides, is an EU military operation in response to Houthi attacks with international shipping in the Red Sea.
+Named after the Greek word for shields (Ασπίδες), the EU describes Operation Aspides as a "purely defensive" mission to increase maritime surveillance in the region, provide escort to merchant vessels, and defend against strikes.
+The mission began in February 2024 and includes two or three ships deployed at any given time.

 Background

 Since the start of the Israel–Gaza war, the Houthi movement has engaged with and boarded certain ships passing through the Red Sea, as a response to the Israeli attacks in Gaza and the rest of Palestine since October.

 Since the beginning of the conflict up to February 2024, at least four EU country-flagged ships have been struck by the Houthis.

 Mission

 On 8 February 2024, EU member states took a decision in the Council of the European Union to start Operation Aspides, which was to begin on 19 February and last one year, with its base of operations being in Greece and with a Hellenic Navy officer being in charge of operations.

 According to the European External Action Service, the purpose of the operation is to protect merchant vessels against strikes, to accompany them and to reinforce maritime situational awareness in the region.
 It thus has a "purely defensive" mandate, something which has also been underlined by EU officials, in contrast to the US-led Operation Prosperity Guardian.
 The mission is instructed to coordinate closely with Operation Atalanta, another EU-led naval mission in the wider region.

 The EUNAVFOR ASPIDES Area of Operations – AOO, according with its mandate, comprise the Baab al-Mandab Straits and the Strait of Hormuz, as well as international waters in the Red Sea, the Gulf of Aden, the Arabian Sea, the Gulf of Oman and the Persian Gulf.

 On 14 February 2025, Council of the EU decided to prolong the mandate of the operation until 28 February 2026.
+On that day, however, the Israeli–U.S. war with Iran began, and the mission remained on high alert.

+On 9 March 2026, French president Emmanuel Macron announced that France is sending additional ships to the region to set up an escort mission for the Strait of Hormuz with other states, due to the crisis, in the framework of EUNAVFOR Operation Aspides.